hashicorp/terraform-cdk/README.md

 ## Documentation

 * Install and run a quick start tutorial at [HashiCorp Learn](https://learn.hashicorp.com/terraform/cdktf/cdktf-install)
-* Learn how to use all [modules and providers](./docs/working-with-cdk-for-terraform/using-providers-and-modules.md) with the CDK for Terraform.
+* Learn how to use any [module or provider](./docs/working-with-cdk-for-terraform/using-providers-and-modules.md) with the CDK for Terraform.
 You can find all modules and providers in the [Terraform Registry](https://registry.terraform.io/).
 * Explore the CDK for Terraform [CLI](./docs/cli-commands.md).
 * Defining Terraform [outputs](./docs/working-with-cdk-for-terraform/terraform-outputs.md).
 * Using Terraform [remote backend](./docs/working-with-cdk-for-terraform/remote-backend.md).